-During the Vehicle inspection, you must show that the vehicle is safe to drive.
-You will have to walk around the vehicle and point to or touch each item and explain to the examiner what you are checking and why.
+During the Vehicle Inspection, you must show that the vehicle is safe to drive.
+The examiner will score your ability to identify and inspect items on your vehicle.
+You must point to or touch each item you are inspecting and explain how you are checking that item.
+Be specific.
+General explanations such as "looks good" "it's in good condition" or, "I'm checking to ensure the item is secure" are not acceptable and you will be asked for more detail.
 You will NOT have to crawl under the hood or under the vehicle.